jmfurlott/opengl-network-model/README.md

+iOS 1/9/2013 (2) -
+	-Right side semi-implemented; only the frontend.
+	-TODO (tomorrow): react to having selected zoom/rotate -What else could the app use????
+Prettier buttons

 iOS 1/9/2013 -
 	-Navigation Bar implemented on the modelling screen -Will help with going to/from home screen (new) to model